 - Pull the Paleo Italian meatballs out when you are in need of a healthy slow cooker meal.

-- All you’ll do is add them to the crock pot in the morning, along with your favorite sauce.
+- All you’ll do is add them to the crock pot in the morning, along with your favorite tomato sauce.
 Turn on low power and you’ll come home to a nice, hot comfort meal!

 What to Serve with Paleo Meatballs